Thursday, June 16, 2022

 I think we built up a lot of hype around him and are mad at the show that we were wrong, and that’s not the show’s fault.
 This episode is not faultless, the visuals are at their weakest in this episode but I can’t really in hindsight fault the show for us setting impossible expectations of it.

 Wanda is overwhelmed by their collective emotions, so much that Billy can feel it and him and Tommy race to help.
 Agnes convince Wanda to take the barrier down, allowing SWORD to start storming the place.
 But undoing the Hex means undoing all of it, her family and vision as well and she can’t do that.
-Agatha begins draining more of Wanda’s power and making matters worse fake Vision
+Agatha begins draining more of Wanda’s power.

 Tyler goes out like a right punk his car being smashed in by Darcy.
 I know they wanted to give her a moment but… actually, what is Tyler going to prison for, exactly?
 As for the Vision fight, it’s settled in the most Vision way possible, through a philosophical discussion.
 Vision manages to restore fake Vision’s memories and with that he’s out of the picture.
 But there’s still the matter of Agatha, Wanda takes her back to the time she executed her coven, the mental trick resurrects the coven but they turn on Wanda calling her the Scarlett Witch, Agatha tells her to give up her powers and she’ll correct the spell, as she’d have both the power and the knowledge.